ForNetCode/documentation/plan.md

 - [ ] OpenBSD/FreeBSD support
 - [ ] Windows arm64 support
 - [ ] Windows Tun Driver performance improve（all in driver, only provide api to userspace）
+- [ ] run without manager sc-manager, read config from local file

 ## Blocked Feature
 - [x] MacOS desktop(release when user really need it)
 - [x] Windows desktop(release when user really need it)
+- [ ] Linux desktop

+## Thinking Feature
+replace wireguard to webrtc, then P2P is more easy to be done.